bruno-gelb/wowa/README.md

 wowa.py --version  # show addon manager version
 ```

+### why not use Twitch client / some other GUI client?

+1. True, Twitch client is popular, however, it's also slow and bloated with streaming, other games, chat, .. (sorry).
+This tool solves one and only one problem: to manage WoW addons.
+And does it well.
+1. Each popular GUI client (Twitch, WowMatrix, WoWInterface, Tukui) support only their own addons repository.
+This tool is intended to support all of them.
+1. CLI is quicker and more powerful of GUI by it's nature.

 ### comparison to other WoW CLI addon tools

 first of all, all these developers did fantastic job!